SujayLG/SDP/README.md

 # SDP
-Topics researched on the DAY1
+Topics researched on the DAY1.

-a Brief info about the same !!
+A Brief info about the same !!
 Thanks